LuluDansMaRue/kubernetes-docker-lab/README.md

 ## Structure of the project

 - api/*.go (The back-end will be there made in GoLang)
-- front/*.js (The front-end will be there made with ReactJS)
+- front/*.js (The front-end will be there made with VueJS)
 - docker/ (The list of dockerfiles used to build the project)
 - k8s/ (List of file regarding kubernetes)
 - docker-compose.yml a simple docker-compose that will be use to organize our containers